skills-dev/write-javascript-actions/.github/steps/5-step.md

             body: {% raw %}${{ steps.get-joke.outputs.joke }}{% endraw %}
    ```

-   This workflow triggers when someone comments `/joke` on an issue and responds with a joke!
+   This workflow triggers for all new issue comments in the repository.

+   Because of the `if` conditional, the `joke` job only runs if the comment starts with `/joke`.

 1. Commit and push the workflow file to the `main` branch: